nurture-tech/unity-mcp-server/README.md

 ## Usage Tips

+- Do not launch the Unity project manually from the Unity hub when working with this MCP.
+This will cause the MCP client to fail to connect.

 - Install the MCP server in per-project settings if your agent supports this.
 That way you can switch between different codebases and it will launch the corresponding unity project.